Airbnb details years of losses ahead of planned IPO

 Airbnb was losing money even before the pandemic struck and cut its revenue by almost a third, the home-sharing company revealed in documents filed Monday ahead of a planned initial public offering of its stock.

-The San Francisco-based company has yet set a date for the IPO but it is laying the groundwork by filing financial records with U.S. security regulators.
+The San Francisco-based company has yet to set a date for the IPO but it is laying the groundwork by filing financial records with U.S. securities regulators.

-The documents show that leading up to the coronavirus outbreak earlier this year, AirBnb was spending heavily on technology and marketing to grow its business.
+The documents show that leading up to the coronavirus outbreak earlier this year, Airbnb was spending heavily on technology and marketing to grow its business.
+The company said it was expanding its operations and adding new programs, like tours and other experiences that travelers could book through its website.

 Its revenue jumped 32% to $4.8 billion in 2019, but it reported a net loss of $674 million that year.
 The company also lost money in 2018 and 2017.